kkkamur07/food103seg-calories/reports/README.md

 Additionally, we use [cloudbuild.yaml](https://github.com/kkkamur07/food103seg-calories/blob/main/cloudbuild.yaml) for automated Docker deployments.
 Whenever there are changes to the data or a push to the main branch, Google Cloud Build builds new Docker images for our app ( which takes quite sometime to build on local ), which can be deployed to Cloud Run seamlessly

-This CI/CD pipeline ensures our code is consistently tested, styled, and deployable across platforms, making the development process faster, more reliable, and production-ready.
+This CI/CD pipeline ensures our code is consistently tested, styled, and deployable across platforms, making the development process faster.

 ## Running code and tracking experiments